NikodemGapski/colubris-engine/src/component/component.md

 - `start()`
 - `update()`

-Each component should also invoke the interface's constructor with a pointer to the parent gameobject.
-This pointer can later be accessed from the component to read and manipulate the gameobject's data (including its other components).
+Each component must also invoke the interface's constructor with a pointer to the parent gameobject.
+This pointer (called `game_object` and public in the interface) can later be accessed from the component to read and manipulate the gameobject's data (including its other components).

-If the default constructor is invoked (without passing the parent pointer), the component is unaware of its parent existence, but will behave normally.
-The parent can be then set later using the `set_parent(GameObject*)` method.
+A component can also implement the method
+- `on_collision(GameObject* other)`

+which is called every time a collision with another gameobject's collider occurs.

+> This is a simplification.
+For more specific information about the exact order of events in the game cycle see the `SceneManager` documentation.

 ### Accessing other components